Leaders in Research

 NewYork-Presbyterian Morgan Stanley plays a leadership role in the Pediatric Heart Transplant Society, which consists of 61 institutions across the globe, and is responsible for a significant proportion of multi-institutional research studies related to pediatric heart transplantation today.
 We were one of the first centers in the United States to implant a Jarvik 2015 ventricular assist device into a toddler as part of the National Institutes of Health (NIH)-sponsored PumpKIN clinical trial, and we play a prominent role in NIH, Department of Defense, and industry-sponsored multicenter studies on cardiomyopathy, novel immunosuppression regimens, and anti-heart failure medications.

-NewYork-Presbyterian has more top pediatric doctors than any other hospital in the United States and we are proud to have one of the most experienced pediatric heart transplant programs in the country.
+NewYork-Presbyterian has respected pediatric doctors and we are proud to have one of the most experienced pediatric heart transplant programs in the country.
 Our multidisciplinary team approach has set the standard of care for children with end-stage heart failure.
 This team includes pediatric heart transplant surgeons, cardiologists, nurse practitioners, pharmacists, psychiatrists, child life specialists, social workers, and physical and occupational therapists working together to customize the best care for each child.
 Our physicians and surgeons are innovators in the field, collaborating to develop and refine techniques that speed recovery for children while achieving high survival rates with few complications.
 Our dedicated Program provides seamless, state-of-the-art care for children with cardiomyopathy and complex congenital heart disease, whether or not transplantation is necessary.

 Our Approach to Care